 (National Curriculum, 2014)

-- Yearly overviews (which are adapted each year to suit the needs of each cohort) outline progression in each new concept/block of learning and display the National Curriculum objectives, the ‘Ready to Progress Criteria’ (NCETM) and the White Rose small steps.
+- Yearly overviews (which are adapted throughout the year according to the needs of each cohort) outline progression in each new concept/block of learning and display the National Curriculum objectives, the ‘Ready to Progress Criteria’ (NCETM) and the White Rose small steps.
 These documents serve as a working document to evidence gaps in prior learning and areas for future development.
 By combining these elements, we have designed the foundations of a robust Maths curriculum.

 - The ‘Ready to Progress Criteria’ are used to prioritise the most important Maths knowledge and understanding in each year group, but breadth is provided in other key areas (e.g. fractions in KS1).

-- ‘Maths Mastery’ is continuing to be strategically introduced in classes through our involvement in the Maths Hub and the key elements of; Fluency, Variation, Representation and Structure, Mathematical Thinking and Coherence, will become further embedded in our teaching of Maths.
+- ‘Maths Mastery’ has been strategically introduced in classes through our involvement in the Maths Hub and the key elements of; Fluency, Variation, Representation and Structure, Mathematical Thinking and Coherence have been embedded in our teaching of Maths.

 How the Curriculum is Implemented (What it looks like in practice)

-- White Rose resources are used to supplement lesson activity design and their consistent use of models and representations avoids cumulative disfluency and ensures cohesion.
+- Our Maths curriculum is based on the White Rose scheme.
+Its resources are used to supplement lesson activity design and ensures a consistent use of models and representations avoids cumulative disfluency and ensures cohesion.